fildon/zod-docs/test.md

 */
 ```

-> Important limitation: deep partials only work as expected in hierarchies of objects, arrays, and tuples.
+⚠️ IMPORTANT limitation: deep partials only work as expected in hierarchies of objects, arrays, and tuples.

 #### Unrecognized keys